Extrinsic vs. Intrinsic Motivation- An Overview

 It is because their activities are motivated by two quite distinct sorts of motivation which are-

 Intrinsic motivation: Those who are motivated regardless of extra benefits are motivated from the inside.
 They do not require an external push to get the job done.
 These employees value the work and do not complete it for the sake of rewards.
+It is their internal desire that pushes them to work.

 Extrinsic motivation: Those who are motivated by external rewards and benefits are motivated externally.
 They need an external factor to push them to work.
 These employees are motivated by the rewards associated with the job rather than by the job itself.